abodell/Restaurant-Page/README.md

 # Restaurant-Page
 Created a restaurant home page using HTML, CSS, and JS.
 This project was to practice with using JS modules and exporting/importing functions between different files.
+Live preview: https://abodell.github.io/Restaurant-Page/